wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 This differs from games like _Dungeons & Dragons_[^dnd-wikipedia] or _Monsterhearts_[^monsterhearts-wikipedia] which have DM's or GM's - who have significantly more control over the narrative than other players.

 Giving players equal narrative control allows a broader diversity of ideas to emerge, leading to more interesting stories.
 The point of Story Games is to cooperatively tell stories, not for a single person to dictate the narrative.

+### Accessible

+A Story Game should be accessible to a wide audience.

+Accessible means players with different life experiences and levels of experience can play together safely and have fun.

+Targeting Story Games to new players helps expand the Story Game community.
+A larger Story Game community increased the number of people to play with, and allows more people to have the opportunity to develop and test games with wider audiences.

 ### One-Shot